tonyhristov/tonyhristov/README.md

 ### Interest and Personal Stuff

-- 👨🏻‍💻 I'm currently working for a Bulgarian company that deals with website scanning, data processing, and delivery.
+- 👨🏻‍💻 Currently, I am working as a Front-end Game Developer at Evolution.
+Evolution is a leading B2B solution provider for casino operators offering a live casino, live game shows, slots, and more

 - 📚 Education